jboss-dockerfiles/business-central/kie-server/base/README.md

 * The Wildfly configuration files are located at `/opt/jboss/wildfly/standalone/configuration`
 * In this file you can modify all Wildfly's subsystem configurations
-* Drools KIE Server requires running Wildfly using `full` profile, so custom modifications should be done in `standalone-full.xml` configuration file
+* Custom modifications should be done in `standalone.xml` configuration file

 **Users and roles**